 To give you an indication of class sizes, this course, and the MA Creative Writing and Publishing normally enrol a total of around 30 students.
 Lecture sizes will vary between modules and academic years, but seminar groups will not exceed 15 students.

-You will learn from a mixture of permanent teaching staff, masterclass speakers and guest lecturers, all of whom are publishing professionals with many years of experience.
+You will learn from a mixture of permanent teaching staff, masterclass speakers and guest lecturers.
+All are publishing professionals with many years of experience.

-Lecturers have each worked in publishing for at least two decades and include the well-known industry commentator and author of How to Market Books, Professor Alison Baverstock, and current practitioners Emma Tait and Clare Somerville.
+Lecturers have each worked in publishing for at least two decades.
+They include the well-known industry commentator and author of How to Market Books, Professor Alison Baverstock, and current practitioners Emma Tait and Clare Somerville.
 They are also experienced industry trainers and qualified higher education teachers.

 Postgraduate students may also contribute to the teaching of seminars under the supervision of the module leader.

 If you start your second year straight after Year 1, you will pay the same fee for both years.

 If you take a break before starting your second year, or if you repeat modules from Year 1 in Year 2, the fee for your second year may increase.